Brexit and clinical research

 It is currently uncertain when the United Kingdom (UK) is going to leave the European Union (EU), whether an agreement is going to be reached regarding the withdrawal conditions, and whether a transition period will apply.
 It is therefore important that sponsors and researchers are prepared for a no-deal Brexit.

-Update: In the message below 30 March 2019 is mentioned as the date for a possible no-deal Brexit.
-In the meantime, the EU has decided that the Brexit will be postponed until 31 October 2019 at the latest.
+UPDATE: In the message below 30 March 2019 is mentioned as the date for a possible no-deal Brexit.
+In the meantime, the EU has decided that the Brexit will be postponed until 31 January 2020 at the latest.
 At this time it is not yet clear when the UK will leave the EU and under what conditions.

 In the event of a no-deal Brexit on 30 March 2019 the UK will become a so-called 'third country' and this may have consequences for the future of clinical research carried out in the EU.
 In some cases an amendment will have to be submitted to the review committee and the competent authority.
 This is explained in more detail below.
 The CCMO is deploying extra staff to expeditiously process amendments which are submitted to the CCMO as a result of Brexit.
 In urgent cases you can contact the CCMO so that your amendments can be processed as a priority.